codefresh-io/cap-docs.codefresh.io/_docs/deployment/create-application.md

 {:start="7"}
 1. To commit all your changes, select **Commit**.
-  The Commit form is displayed with the application's definition on the left, and the manifest with the configuration settings you defined on the right.
+  The Commit form is displayed with the application's definition on the left, and the read-only version of the manifest with the configuration settings you defined on the right.
-1. If required, click within and edit the YAML manifest.
 1. Enter the path to the **Git Source** to which to commit the application configuration manifest.

 {% include